tmdc-io/typesense-operator/README.md

 > that will be set to `OUT_OF_MEMORY` or `OUT_OF_DISK` respectively.
 In that very case, **you need to manually intervene** by either
 > changing the `resources` in `PodSpec` or the `storage` in `PersistentVolumeClaim` of the `StatefulSet` in order to provide
 > new memory limits or storage size.
+>
+> That can easily happen by just changing and reapplying the respective `TypesenseCluster` manifest!

 ## Getting Started
 You’ll need a Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.